marksmccann/modality/README.md

 // JS-Only --
 var inst = Modality.instances['yourModalId'];
 inst.close(); // closes the modal

 ```
-You can also grab an instance when you instantiate a new modal.
-Modality will return one instance if only one element is found from the query, and an array of instances for each result if more than one element is found in the query:
+You can also get the instance when you first instantiate a modal.
+Modality will return one instance if one element is found, and an array if more than one is found:

 ```javascript

 // jQuery --
 var inst = $('#yourModalId').modality(); // one instance
 inst.open();